-Five saved by transplant ops reunite to make organ donation appeal
+Five people saved by record-breaking 36 hours of transplant operations reunite

 -

-Five saved by transplant ops reunite to make organ donation appeal
+Five people saved by record-breaking 36 hours of transplant operations reunite

 Five people who underwent lifesaving transplant operations within a record-breaking 36 hours at one NHS hospital have reunited to urge others to join the Organ Donor Register.